Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Shadows-in-HDRP.md

 ### Mixed Cached Shadow Maps

 It is possible to cache only a portion of the shadow map.
-In order to do so, you must check the **Always draw dynamic** option in the shadow settings of the light and then tick the **Static Shadow Caster** checkbox all renderers that will be cached in shadows (in the Renderer component).
+To do this, enable the **Always draw dynamic** option in the [Light's](https://github.com/Unity-Technologies/Graphics/pull/Light-Component.md) shadow settings and then enable the **Static Shadow Caster** option for all Renderers to cache shadows for.
-With such setup, all static shadow casters are rendered in the shadow map only whenever an explicit update is requested (or only on light enable in case of **OnEnable** update mode), while the other casters (dynamic shadow casters) are drawn each frame.
+With this setup, HDRP only renders static shadow casters into the shadow map when an explicit update is requested (or, if the Light uses the **OnEnable** update mode, only when the Light enables) whereas, for dynamic shadow casters, HDRP renders them into their respective shadow maps each frame.
-This setup is particularly useful if for example your environment is mostly static and the light doesn't move, but there are few dynamic objects that will need shadows to be cast by such lights.
-In such scenarios, setting the light as having a mixed cached shadow map will greatly improve performance both on CPU and GPU.
+This setup is particularly useful if your environment consists of mostly static GameObjects and the lights do not move, but there are few dynamic GameObjects that you want the static lights to cast shadows for.
+In such scenarios, setting the light to have a mixed cached shadow map greatly improves performance both on the CPU and GPU.

-Please note that as part of implementation details, if a shadow is set up as mixed cached, every frame a blit from the cached shadow map to the dynamic atlas is performed.
-This is important to keep in mind both for the extra runtime cost of the blit in itself, but also to understand that in terms of memory a single shadow map will require space in both atlases.
+Note that, due to implementation details, if you set up a shadow to be mixed cached, HDRP performs a blit from the cached shadow map to the dynamic atlas.
+This is important to keep in mind both for the extra runtime cost of the blit in itself, but also to understand that, in terms of memory, a single shadow map requires space in both atlases.

-Another important note, is due to implementation details, if a light with mixed cached shadows moves and the cached counterpart is not updated, the result will look wrong.
-In such cases either select the **Update on light movement** or the update mode to **OnDemand** and make sure an update is triggered when desired.
+Another important note, also due to implementation details, if a Light with mixed cached shadows moves and you do not update the cached counterpart, the result looks wrong.
+In such cases either enable the Light's **Update on light movement** option or set the Light's update mode to **OnDemand** and make sure to trigger an update when you move the Light.

 ### Notes